 Stay away from the driving seat

-Like Esther mentions, unless I am coaching someone on behavioural or performance issues, in a self managing environment the 1:1 is for the other person.
+Like Esther mentions, unless I am coaching someone on behavioral or performance issues, in a self-managing environment the 1:1 is for the other person.
 That means that whenever I am raising topics I am putting myself in the driver seat.

 Here are some tips that can help the other person take the driver seat.

 - Let the person decide which room you have your 1:1 in